Best Running Pants

 Another way your pants can help regulate your temperature when it gets too hot is light, breathable fabric.
 Heavy fabrics will weigh you down as you run, and cause you to overheat more quickly due to your overexertion from carrying extra, bulky weight.
 These fabrics then create a vicious cycle as the additional heat becomes trapped inside the pants.
 Look for pants with materials the allows for some airflow.
 These pants tend to be made of lighter weight material, which reduces the effort that you must put in, while also regulating your temperature in real time.

-Often taken for granted, a draw string on the waistband is the most important feature that a pair of running pants can have.
-This is because runners do not use belts and a draw string is the easiest way to ensure that your pants won’t fall down as you move.
-There is nothing worse for moral during a run than having to constantly tug your pants back up.
+Often taken for granted, a drawstring on the waistband is the most important feature that a pair of running pants can have.
+This is because runners do not use belts and a drawstring is the easiest way to ensure that your pants won’t fall down as you move.
+There is nothing worse for morale during a run than having to constantly tug your pants back up.
 Make sure the pants you choose have this feature before buying them.

 Pockets are another integral feature that pants for running can have.
 Most runners want to be able to minimize what they bring with them while they are working out, but there are a few things, such as keys and a device for listening to music or tracking mileage, that always need to come along.
 Pockets, especially ones that zipper shut, are a great way to bring these things with you, and something else that you should look for when searching for the perfect running pant.